borntofrappe/game-development/Games/Asteroids/README.md

 ## Roadmap

-- feature: add level based on difficulty; 1, 2, 3, starting with 2, 4, 6 asteroids respectively

 - feature: allow to teleport to somewhere random on the screen — where an asteroid is not present

 - feature: allow to pause the game